Shifted Contact Structures and Their Local Theory: Shifted contact structures and a Darboux-type theorem

-We fix the locally defining 1-form $\alpha$ for the rest of the proof.
-We denote the restriction of $\alpha$ simply by $\alpha_u$.
-From now on, we will use the properties of shifted contact structures when restricted to nice local models (cf. Remark \ref{remark_cocone/cone vs kernel/cokernel} and relevant discussions after that).
-I.e., we consider a simplified (local) description for which $\mathcal{K}, Cone(\kappa)$ will be equivalent to the ordinary $\ker \alpha, \coker(\kappa) $, respectively in $D(Mod_A).$
+We fix the locally defining 1-form $\alpha$ over $\bf U$ for the rest of the proof.
+From now on, we will use the properties of shifted contact structures when restricted to nice local models.
+I.e., over $ \spec A $, we use the strict $\ker, \coker $ in $D(Mod_A).$